slimtim512/slimtim512/README.md

 ### Hi there!! 👋
 ## You've reached the page of Timothy E. Hardaway.
-Sorry I can't answer right now.
+Sorry I can't answer the screen right now.
 Please leave a message after the....

 ## My last name may be Hardaway but I do things anything but the hard way.
 I like to think of myself as a fun-loving, detailed-oriented, hard-working, software developer.